 Read More: Best Directorial Debuts of All Time

 10. Death Proof (2007)

 ‘Death Proof’ is about a psychopathic stuntman, a serial killer in disguise, who allures women with speed.
 He takes them for death rides and purposely wrecks them, having made his car immune to maximum impact.
 Though he walks away from the scene without a scratch, problems occur for him when he targets a group of females, among which is a woman, who is a stuntman herself.
-Even though ‘Death Proof’ is largely considered one of the weaker films of Tarantino, don’t kid yourself into believing that this film is anything but good.
+Even though ‘Death Proof’ is largely considered one of Quentin Tarantino‘s weaker films, don’t kid yourself into believing that this film is anything but good.

 Read More: Best Detective Movies of All Time

 When death knocks at one’s door and he waits for it to embrace, probably the only thought that comes to mind is how well one has lived this life.
 But how many have truly understood the purpose of this life?
 John Kramer — an unconventional serial killer to say the least — at his death bed, thinks of this and concludes that until put into adverse situations, no one truly values this life.
 And to inculcate this knowledge to value one’s life, he kidnaps a set of people and then tests their worth to live.
 The film is unquestionably gory, but at the same it offers thrills in abundance.